kuhnemann/pyplunet/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-### New in 0.7.0
+### New in 0.8.0
-- Retrying client that uses tenacity to retry on ConnectionError from zeep/requests
+- Decided to remove the retrying client
-- Improved typing for enums - all are still not covered but getting there
+- Improved flexibility for enums, which now accept both integers and strings that are possible to cast as ints

 ### Built With